-The compensation of the Chief Executive Officer (CEO"), is governed by these same plans and objectives.
-As Chairman of the Board and CEO, Mr. Schoenberger was paid an annual base salary of \$278,000 in 2000.
-This amount, based on the terms of Mr. Schoenberger's 1997-2000 employment agreement calling for \$245,000 per annum with an annual performance and salary review, was determined in accordance with Unitil's salary policy.
+The compensation of the Chief Executive Officer ("CEO"), is governed by these same plans and objectives.
+As Chairman of the Board and CEO,Mr. Schoenberger was paid an annual base salary of \$292,000 in 2001.
+This amount, based on the terms of Mr. Schoenberger's 2000-2003 employment agreement calling for \$292,000 per annum with an annual performance and salary review, was determined in accordance with Unitil's salary policy.
 Mr. Schoenberger's employment agreement with the Company is further detailed on pages 17 and 18.
-In connection with the Incentive Plan, Mr. Schoenberger was paid \$117,874 for performance in meeting goals set for 2000.
+In connection with the Incentive Plan, in February, 2002, Mr. Schoenberger was paid \$116,800 for performance in meeting goals set for 2001.
 Mr. Schoenberger's incentive compensation is evaluated using the same factors as the executive participants in the Incentive Plan, as discussed above.

 The Committee periodically reviews each component of the Company's executive compensation program to ensure that pay levels and incentive opportunities are competitive and that incentive opportunities are linked to Company performance.
 The Company engaged a nationally known compensation consulting firm in 1998 to review the competitiveness of the total compensation package for the CEO and other executive positions.
-As a result of this review, the Company adopted a new salary policy, new base salary ranges, a new Management Incentive Plan (see Other Compensation Arrangements") and the Option Plan described above (see also Other Compensation practices into line with current market conditions for competitive pay levels of utility executives, and better support the achievement of the Company's mission and strategies.
+As a result of this review, the Company adopted a new salary policy, new base salary ranges, a new Management Incentive Plan (see "Other Compensation Arrangements") and the Option Plan described above (see also "Other Compensation Arrangements").
+These new policies and plans brought the Company's compensation practices into line with current market conditions for competitive pay levels of utility executives, and better support the achievement of the Company's mission and strategies.